 Women may abuse marijuana in an attempt to elevate mood or they might use heroin or prescription opioids for pain relief.
 They may also use methamphetamines to increase energy.
 While these drugs may provide some temporary relief, they eventually introduce a much bigger problem because they lead to addiction.

-Many women who are addicted to drugs become pregnant.
+Many women on drugs become pregnant but continue to struggle with addiction.
 This is much more common than you think.
 While women know that abusing drugs is dangerous for their unborn baby, they simply can’t stop themselves from getting high.
 The obsession and compulsion to use drugs is just too strong to overcome without help.

 Many mothers don’t use drugs while they are pregnant, but they start using drugs after their children are born.
 Raising children is a stressful and demanding full-time job.
 Many women feel ill-equipped with the challenges involved with being a mother, so they turn to drug use as a way to cope with daily stressors.
 Motherhood is particularly difficult for single moms who don’t have a strong support system.